Sandwiching random regular graphs between binomial random graphs: From embedding to sandwiching

 for any two edges $z,z'$ of $S$?

 \end{question}

 Having an accurate estimate of the above probability ratio is crucial in our approach towards solving the sandwich conjecture, and tightening the density gap between the two binomial random graphs that sandwich $\G(n,\dvec)$.
-Theorem~\ref{thm:enum2} answers Question~\ref{question} for dense pseudorandom graph $S$ and dense near-regular $\tvec$.
-Resolving the full sandwich conjecture requires solving Question~\ref{question} for pseudorandom $S$ with near-regular $\tvec$ in all density regimes: $S$ can be sparse or dense and $\tvec$ can be sparse or dense relative to $S$.
-We will address that in the subsequent paper.
-Some partial solutions have been presented in the conference version~\cite{soda}.
+We are able to solve Question~\ref{question} for dense $S$ (for both sparse and dense $\tvec$), and also for sparse $S$ with $\tvec$ that is sparse relative to $S$ (i.e.\ $\varDelta(\tvec)=o(\varDelta(S))$).
+This is sufficient to prove Theorem~\ref{thm:coupling}, the {embedding} theorem.
+Addressing Question~\ref{question} for sparse $S$ with dense $\tvec$ relative to $S$ would allow us to resolve the sandwich conjecture completely.

 \nicebreak